Dasharo/docs/docs/unified-test-documentation/dasharo-performance/402-cpu-frequency.md

 1. None of CPU core frequencies should be gigher than maximum frequency or lower than minimum frequency.

-### CPF003.001 CPU running on expected frequency without load on battery (Ubuntu 22.04)
+### CPF003.001 CPU runs on expected frequency (Ubuntu 22.04, battery)

 **Test description**

-Check whether the mounted CPU is running on expected frequency without connected charger.
+This test aims to verify whether the mounted CPU is running on expected frequency when charger is disconnected.
+The DUT during test works on battery.

 **Test configuration data**